feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 ### Loading UIs provided by the React Integrator

-Both kinds of Feature Apps can specify a loading stage for Feature Apps, which are used to allow an Integrator to hide an already rendered Feature App visually and display a custom loading UI instead.
+Both kinds of Feature Apps can specify a loading stage for Feature Apps, which are used to allow an integrator^1^ to hide an already rendered Feature App visually and display a custom loading UI instead.
 This feature is for client-side rendering only.

 A Feature App can declare this loading stage by passing a `Promise` in the object returned from their `create` function with the key `loadingPromise`.
 Once the promise resolves, the loading is considered done.
-If it rejects, the Feature App will be considered as crashed, and the Integrator can use the rejection payload to display a custom Error UI.
+If it rejects, the Feature App will be considered as crashed, and the integrator^1^ can use the rejection payload to display a custom Error UI.

 ```js